-Group compliance standards have been developed to ensure the implementation and enforcement of material compliance topics, in accordance with the locally applicable legal and regulatory requirements.
-The compliance function ensures at every functional level adherence to the Group directives system described in chapter B.1.
+Group compliance standards have been developed to ensure the implementation and enforcement of material compliance topics, in accordance with the locally applicable legal and regulatory requirements3.
+The Compliance function ensures at every functional level adherence to the Group directives system described in chapter B.1.

 SLLIE defines the reporting line between the local Head of Compliance and the local Management while taking into consideration the independence of the function as second line of defense.
-In addition, the local Head of Compliance has a functional reporting line to the Group Head of Compliance.

-SLLIE's Compliance Function is owned by the local Head of Compliance.
-This function is geared toward 5 different pillars for which the department is responsible for performance and reporting to the local CEO and the divisional Head of Compliance:
+The Compliance function is geared toward 5 different pillars for which the department is responsible for performance and reporting to the local CEO and the divisional Head of Compliance:

-- Compliance with the regulation against money laundering and the terrorism financing; - Qualitative Risk management (including the management of the ICS); - Compliance Audits & Controls; - Regulatory Compliance including tax reporting activities (FATCA/CRS); - Special Investments in the context of the Private Wealth business (private equity investments).
+- Compliance with the regulation against money laundering and the terrorism financing; - Qualitative Risk management (including the management of the ICS); - Compliance Audits & Controls; - Regulatory Compliance including tax reporting activities (FATCA/CRS);

+- Special Investments in the context of the Private Wealth business (private equity investments).